-- Each group should do a job analysis of the instructor's job: half the groups (to repeat) will use the job analysis questionnaire for this purpose, and half will use the job description questionnaire. - Based on this information, each group will develop its own job description and job specification for the instructor. - 3.
+- 2. Based on this information, each group will develop its own job description and job specification for the instructor. - 3.
 Next, each group should choose a partner group, one that developed the job description and job specification using the alternate method.
 (A group that used the job analysis questionnaire should be paired with a group that used the job description questionnaire.)